-• January 2013: first Stock Annex was produced during IBPSalmon (ICES, 2013).

-- May 2014: minor updates of the Stock Annex, including updates of the list of wild salmon rivers and procedures for estimating harvest rate. - April 2019: extensive updates of the Stock Annex based on outcomes of a benchmark held in 2017.
-In addition, some background information on fisheries, data collection and assessment methods were moved from the working group report to the Stock Annex.
+- January 2013: first Stock Annex was produced during IBPSalmon (ICES, 2013). - May 2014: minor updates of the Stock Annex, including updates of the list of wild salmon rivers and procedures for estimating harvest rate. - April 2019: extensive updates of the Stock Annex based on outcomes of a benchmark held in 2017.
+Several model-related changes, including method for parameterisation of stock-recruit relationships and change of software platform for running the assessment model, are now described.
+In addition, some background information on fisheries, data collection and assessment methods were moved from the working group report to the Stock Annex. - April 2020: minor updates.
+A description of how trolling catches are accounted for in the model has been added in section C.1.9.
+In addition, the paragraphs about dioxin (A.2.6) and M74 (A.3.1) have been updated to a minor extent, and Figure A.1.1.1 has been revised.